-The Burgess Fine Arts Collection was established in 1969 in New York City as an art dealership.
-It specializes in the sale of select international fine art works from the 19th century to the present for corporate art buyers and serious art collectors.
+The Burgess Fine Arts Collection was established in 1969 in New York City as a fine art gallery dealership.
+It specializes in the sale of select international fine art works from the 19th century to the present for museum, corporate art buyers and serious art collectors.

-William H. (Bill) Burgess, III, founder/owner, has extensive executive-level experience in curatorial and educational programming with major museums in New York City.
+William H. (Bill) Burgess, III, is founder/owner of The Burgess Group and he has extensive executive level experience in administration, curatorial and educational programming with major museums and cultural institutions.
 He began his career in the non-profit sector and held executive positions at The Metropolitan Museum of Art, The Studio Museum in Harlem, The Brooklyn Children's Museum, and The New York City Board of Education while teaching at Rutgers University.
 Thereafter, he held senior manufacturing management sales and marketing positions with Xerox, Steelcase, American Seating, and Gunlocke Companies.
 He owned and operated an office furniture, space planning and design dealership with offices in New York City, Long Island and Westchester County.